cadd111/Covalent_Binders_DB/README.md

 # Covalent_Binders_DB
-A curated database of covalent binders (CBs) deposited in the Protein Data Bank (PDB).
+A curated database of covalent binders (CBs) in the Protein Data Bank (PDB) through January 1, 2026.

 ## 01_CovDB.csv
 	- Identifiers of the covalent binders (LIGID)